 The children's rhyme becomes prophecy: jingle bells, Batman smells, indeed.
 Warner Brothers released the PC version of Batman: Arkham Knight with more problems than the Riddler has trophies.
 It was terribly optimized with performance and texture issues, a cap of 30 FPS, and a ridiculously stripped-down options menu.
 "Normal" and "low" texture settings only?
 That's too cruel a joke even for Batman's arch-nemesis.

-So severe were the game's issues on PC, and so incensed were the customers who purchased it, that WB actually stopped selling the game altogether, yanking it from the Steam store and other online retailers.
+So severe were , and so incensed were the customers who purchased it, that WB actually stopped selling the game altogether, yanking it from the Steam store and other online retailers.
+Months later it reappeared after being patched—though it was still replete with many of the same problems.
+More patches followed, and Arkham Knight slowly but surely got whipped into fighting shape.

 Developers no doubt have a lot on their minds on launch day, and that's never been more evident than when Dead Island was released.
 Specifically, Techland released the wrong version of Dead Island.
 Rather than the finished game, a dev build went public: a buggy and unoptimized port with access to scores of cheats that allowed players to walk through walls and become invulnerable.